onkar895/FULL-STACK-REACT-AND-NODE/JavaScript Basic to Advance/JS Fundamentals/Comparison-Operators.md

 // Checking of operands
 console.log(obj1.val1 >= 0); // true

 console.log(obj1 >= obj2); // true
+// For >= or <= JavaScript internally converts objects to primitive values for comparison.
+// JavaScript will attempt to convert obj1 and obj2 to primitive values (typically, to strings or numbers) for the comparison.
+// By default, when objects are compared in this way, JavaScript tries to call their toString() method.
+// The toString() method on a plain object like { val1: 1 } returns the string "[object Object]", which is the default string representation for any object.
+// So, both obj1 and obj2 will be converted to the string "[object Object]" before the comparison.
+JavaScript now compares these two strings: "[object Object]" >= "[object Object]". that means true.

 console.log(obj1.val1 >= obj2.val2); // false

 console.log(obj2 >= obj1); // true

 console.log(obj2.val2 >= obj1.val1); // true
 ```